How to Balance a Cash Register

 Select an amount that will easily handle routine transactions throughout the first half of the shift.
 It also helps to pick a round number, and one that is easy to count by hand prior to loading and after removing the drawer.
 Generally, this number will be between $50 and $150.

 For a comprehensive example of cash handling policies, look no further than the document the Carl's Jr. Burger chain has made available online.
 Each of the procedures are clearly defined, outlined, and intended to be followed at every location.
-Among other specific requirements regarding use of registers, daily reconciliation, and disciplinary action that can be found within the policy, the chain makes note to always keep their starting amount at $75.
+Among other specific requirements regarding the use of registers, daily reconciliation, and disciplinary action that can be found within the policy, the chain makes note to always keep their starting amount at $75.

 2. Do Not Allow More than One Employee to Operate the Same Register During the Same Shift

 Prior to the start of a shift or meal, ensure that a single individual will be responsible for the register for the entirety of the allotted time.
-If multiple registers are required, take time to carefully assign one employee to a each register.
+If multiple registers are required, take time to carefully assign one employee to each register.
 When work areas and specific responsibilities are noted ahead of time, it will improve the efficiency of your dining operation.
 By allowing several employees to access one drawer in a short period of time, there can be room for mistakes, and increased opportunities for bills to go missing.

 3. Schedule Times for Cash Drops